Prag8855/aab/content/guides/bicycle-in-berlin.md

 ### Bike theft insurance

 If you have an expensive bike, you can get household insurance *[[Hausratversicherung]]* that covers bike theft, or just bicycle insurance (*[[Fahrradversicherung]]*.
 If your bike is stolen, your insurance will pay to replace it.
 Bicycle insurance only covers recent bicycles.
 Older bicycles are not covered.
-If you don't speak German, [Feather](/out/feather-bicycle) and [GetSafe](/out/getsafe-bicycle) offer bicycle insurance in English.
+If you don't speak German, [Feather](/out/feather-bicycle), [GetSafe](/out/getsafe-bicycle) and [Muffin](/out/muffin) sell bicycle insurance, and they speak English.

 ### What to do if your bike gets stolen